benburwell/benburwell.github.io/_posts/2018-10-09-how-does-dhcp-work.md

 ---

-Some observations: it makes sense to see UDP used for this protocol rather than DHCP since TCP is connection-oriented and we don't know the address of the server (nor our own address for that matter) at the beginning of this process.
-It's also s easy to imagine havoc being wreaked on a network by creating a rogue DHCP server that provides fake leases with conflicting IP addresses.
+Some observations: it makes sense to see UDP used for this protocol rather than TCP since TCP is connection-oriented and we don't know the address of the server (nor our own address for that matter) at the beginning of this process.
+It's also easy to imagine havoc being wreaked on a network by creating a rogue DHCP server that provides fake leases with conflicting IP addresses.

-Armed with my basic knowledge of how DHCP functions, I wanted to better understand some I had encountered while experimenting.
+Armed with my basic knowledge of how DHCP functions, I wanted to better understand some of what I had encountered while experimenting.
 For instance, what is the difference between "rebinding" and "renewal"?
 What is the reason for using "seconds elapsed" as a kind of sequence number?
 My next stop to find answers was the IETF RFCs.

 As of this writing, there have been three iterations of the DHCP RFC, along with a few other extension/option RFCs.
 All three were written by Ralph Droms of